gonzyui/RandomTP-Minecraft/README.md

 # RandomTP-Minecraft
-A simple plugin that teleport you to random coordinates
+A simple plugin that teleport you to random coordinates with no cooldown for moment

 ### Download: